neuresthetics/neuresthetics/README.md

-This is a collection of my code and papers based on a body of research called neuresthetics.
+This is a collection of code and papers based on a body of research I've named neuresthetics.

 NEURESTHETIC (adj.)
 Schema and education modeling in terms of the way the brain is shaped.